Welcome To The Divide

 But now eyes

-have little choice but to be bold as they read and resurrect the fallen light,
+have little choice but to be bold while they read and resurrect the fallen

-as those stygian kingdoms have now risen to enshroud nearly all the earth.
-And
+light, as those stygian kingdoms have now risen to enshroud nearly all the

-demons do dwell all around us here.
-And all our souls have been plunged into
+earth.
+And demons do dwell all around us here.
+And all our souls have been

-the catastrophic catacombs of our spiritual catabasis.
-And while demons do not
+plunged into the catastrophic catacombs of our spiritual catabasis.
+And while demons

-seek to be seen, they thrive where eyes turn themselves away, gouge themselves
+do not seek to be seen, they thrive where eyes turn themselves away, gouge

-out in sinister sacrifices to stay unseeing, or become deceived and distracted
+themselves out in sinister sacrifices to stay unseeing, or become deceived and

 That is

-what we all must fear when we look to save the light from such stygian shadows.
+what we all must fear when we look to save the light from such sinister

-Do not read these words as if they were projected thinly on some entertaining
+shadows.
+Do not read these words as if they were projected thinly on some

-slide-show’s surface.
-Do not merely interpret them as if they were smears of
+entertaining slide-show’s surface.
+Do not merely interpret them as if they were

-pigment upon a decaying canvas.
-And do not imagine them without concern and
+smears of pigment upon a decaying canvas.
+And do not imagine them without

-concentration on the essence of the light they’re meant to resurrect and
+concern and concentration on the essence of the light they are meant to

-re-create.
-These words must not consume you or simply be consumed.
-They must
+resurrect and re-create.
+These words must not consume you or simply be

 Of course,